Elysia-simp/Shitkai-Shader/README.md

 for v3...
 Nobody else had done it

-# Prerequisites

-(V3 only) Use [Manashiku's MMDGenshin_Helper_V2](https://github.com/Manashiku/MMDGenshin/releases) to generate some needed light IK bones for the face.

 # In regards to custom models

 This script is intended for models that are ripped from the game, so my support/help is very limited on this matter.